rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 **Use of `any` in type predicates**
 Arguably, a safer approach was to define `isMessageRead` and `isMessageCompose` using a parameter type that is more restrictive than `any`.
-My goal was to keep this example simple and avoid introducing a complex `CorrectedItem` type to fix _office.js_ typing.
+My goal was to keep this example very simple and avoid introducing a `CorrectedOfficeItem` type to fix _office.js_ typing.
 In real code, I would opt in for introducing the corrected type.
+Linked github repo defines and uses `CorrectedOfficeItem`.
 However, using `any` in type predicate implementations appears to be a common practice.
 Implementing a type predicate typically requires checking existence of object properties and `any` provides access to these.
 My suggestion is to avoid type guards in certain places, e.g. in generics.
 We want generics to be generic.